asciidoctor/asciidoctor-bibtex/README.md

 If you make a Bibliography/Reference heading, a2x interprets this specially, and will fail to make a pdf.
-To prevent a2x treating a heading specially, place a section template name, such as [sect1], before it.
+To prevent a2x treating a heading specially, place a section template name, [sect1], before it.

 The bibtex file is not correctly parsed.
 The format for entries is assumed to be: